 The media’s focus on female perfection only fueled my self-doubt and body paranoia.
 I tried every new diet that hit the headlines, too many to remember.
 I was a sucker for the promise of a solution, whether it be pills, a fad diet or whatever crazy gimmick they came up with.

 Everywhere I looked was someone touting how wonderful it is to be thin.
 Each one had a different version of beautiful and a completely different path to follow.

 These days I’m committed to maximizing my health and wellness – not on fitting into a size 6.
-At 55, I’m on the ‘back nine’ of life, so I want to protect my joints and keep my weight down.
-The years slipped away I should be. from me, I feel like Rip Van Winkle waking up from a dream, “Somehow the years slipped by me”.
-Life can make us crazy – we’re so busy, working like a dog every day.
+(Although that would be nice.)
+At 56, I’m on the ‘back nine’ of life, so I want to protect my joints and keep my weight down.

 Love my body, love your body, love everybody.

 I see an important trend towards more realistic examples of diversity inside mainstream media today.
 It needed to happen, our society’s view of women went from a voluptuous vixen like Marilyn Monroe in the 1950 and 60s - a size 12, to the waif-thin model trend starting with Twiggy and in the 1960s.

 Thankfully, today we see disabled people and minorities pitching wares on TV commercials.
 To me it signifies acceptance of all– whoever and whatever that individual may be – black, white, gay, straight, married or single.
 I think it’s about time!

 The following 10 tips helped me to get over my body shame and start genuinely appreciating and nurturing this life vessel I inhabit.
 Hopefully, with time and practice you can too.